wp-plugins/le-petite-url/readme.txt

 la petite url is a personal URL shortener.
 Using your own Wordpress (2.5+) installation, la petite url allows the user to create shortened, unique, permalinks to their content using a combination of lowercase, uppercase, and numeric characters, which originate from their own domain name.
 By default la petite url generates a 5-character combination of lowercase letters only, for ease of use in entering on a mobile device or handset.
 With version 1.5 la petite url allows the user to add a custom, shorter domain for these shortened links.

 la petite url also supports <a href="http://sites.google.com/a/snaplog.com/wiki/short_url" title="read more about shorturl">shorturl auto discovery</a> and <a href="http://microformats.org/wiki/rel-shortlink" title="Read more about shortlink">rel="shortlink"</a>.

+la petite url provides easy functions for accessing it's generated URLs outside of la petite url, in your themes, or other plugins.
+The `the_full_petite_url` will output just the full URL, without any formatting, which can be used in various Twitter or other microblogging plugins. `the_petite_url_link` will output an HTML link using the configuration from la petite url's options page.

 == Installation ==